Complexity Classification in Infinite-Domain Constraint Satisfaction: Classification

+Similarly, we define relations $E_6$ and $N_6$ by altering the above definition and replacing all occurrences of $\neq$ by $E$ and $N$, respectively.

-\begin{theorem} Let $\bB$ be a structure with a first-order definition in $(\mV;E)$ that does not interpret $(\{0,1\};\OIT)$ primitively positively.
-Then $\bB$ has a polymorphism of one of the following types. \begin{enumerate} \item A constant operation, \item a function of type majority which is hyperplanely balanced and of type projection, \item a function of type minority which is hyperplanely balanced and of type projection, \item a balanced binary injection of type $\maxi$, \item an $E$-dominated binary injection of type $\maxi$, \item a function of type majority which is hyperplanely $E$-constant, \item a function of type majority which is hyperplanely of type $\maxi$ and $E$-dominated, \item a function of type minority which is hyperplanely of type projection and balanced, \item a function of type minority which is hyperplanely of type $\xnor$ and balanced, \item a binary injection which is $E$-constant, \end{enumerate} or the dual of one of the last seven operations. \end{theorem} \begin{proof} If $\bB$ has a constant endomorphism, then we are in case~$(\ref{mt:const})$, so we may assume that this is not the case.
-Assume next that $e_E \in \Pol(\bB)$.
-Then consider the structure $\bD$ induced in $\bB$ on the image $D := e_E[\mV]$.
-This structure $\bD$ is preserved by all permutations of its domain, and hence is first-order definable in $(D;=)$.
-It follows from Corollary~\ref{cor:ecsp-preclass} that $\bD$ either has a constant polymorphism, or a binary injection, or all polymorphisms of $\bD$ are essentially unary.
-The structure $\bD$ cannot have a constant endomorphism as otherwise also $\bB$ has a constant polymorphism by composing the constant with $e_E$.
-We claim that $\bD$ has an essential operation.
+\begin{theorem} Let $\bB$ be a structure with a first-order definition in $(\mV;E)$.
+Then either one of the following relations is primitive positive definable in $\bB$: $I_6$, $E_6$, $N_6$, $H_1$, $H_1'$, $H_2$, $H_2'$, and $(\{0,1\};\OIT)$ or $(\{0,1\};\NAE)$ are primitive positive interpretable in $\bB$, or $\bB$ has a polymorphism of one of the following types. \begin{enumerate} \item A constant operation, \item a balanced binary injection of type $\maxi$, \item an $E$-dominated binary injection of type $\maxi$, \item a function of type majority which is hyperplanely of type projection and balanced, \item a function of type majority which is hyperplanely $E$-constant, \item a function of type majority which is hyperplanely of type $\max$ and $E$-dominated. \item a function of type minority which is hyperplanely of type projection and balanced, \item a function of type minority which is hyperplanely of type projection and $E$-dominated, \item a function of type minority which is hyperplanely of type $\xnor$ and balanced, \item a binary injection which is $E$-constant, \end{enumerate} or the dual of one of the last seven operations. \end{theorem} \begin{proof} If $\bB$ has a constant endomorphism, then we are in case~$(\ref{mt:const})$, so we may assume that this is not the case.

+First consider the case where all polymorphisms of $\bB$ are essentially unary.
+Then either $I_6$, $N_6$, or $E_6$ is preserved by all polymorphisms of $\bB$, and hence primitive positive definable in $\bB$, and we are done.
+So we assume that $\bB$ has an essential operation.
+By Lemma~\ref{lem:binary}, we even have a binary essential polymorphism $f$.